jupier/powerful-pr-comment/README.md

 ## Summary

 Powerful Pull Request Comment is
-[a Github Action](https://github.com/features/actions) that allows you to easily create/update pull request comments.
+[a GitHub Action](https://github.com/features/actions) that allows you to easily create/update pull request comments.
 It provides useful features such as:

 - **creating sticky comments**: a comment that is created only the first time